 Valley of Castles, Charyn Canyon

-Our Serbian traveller has bought a bottle of kumis, fermented mare’s milk.
+Our Serbian traveller has brought a bottle of kumis, fermented mare’s milk.
 It’s nutritious, full of energy and vitamins, and the drink of choice for Genghis Khan and his ilk.
-I try a little, and conclude it’s like Vegemite for anyone who isn’t Aussie, or grape soda for anyone who isn’t American, or salt liquorice for anyone who isn’t Scandinavian; an acquired taste.
+I try a little, and conclude it’s like Vegemite for anyone who isn’t Aussie, or grape soda for anyone who isn’t American, or salt liquorice for anyone who isn’t Scandinavian: an acquired taste.
 Think acidic, pungent, alcoholic milk: foamy, fizzy; a yeasty flavour with just a hint of rotting apples.
 Of course you’ll try it.
 That’s part of travelling!
 (You could argue that for horse meat as well, I see that.
 I suppose I’ve just known too many horses in my life…)

 The hike back up the valley is a bit more challenging in the blistering sunshine, with hardly a spot of shade along the way.
 And as this is the height of summer, there are mozzies.
 Thousands.
 Fortunately, repellant does the trick.
 For most of us.

 Crossing the border to Kyrgyzstan is quick and straightforward.
 Driving along the highway (and not just any highway, but the fabled Silk Route!) we come to the Kazakh-Kyrgyz border crossing at Kegen-Karkira, essentially in the middle of nowhere.
 Queuing to exit Kazakhstan, two guards examine our passports.
 ‘Anna-Sophia?’, mine asks while deciphering an alphabet that isn’t his.
 Big grin on his face.
 ‘Norvegija?’.
 ‘Yes.’